unfoldingWord-dev/translationStudio-Info/docs/tFootnotes.rst

 4. Tap the Add Footnote icon at the top left of the translated chunk.

-5. Translate the footnote text into the “Add Footnote” pop-up and tap OK.
+5. Translate the footnote in the source text into the “Add Footnote” pop-up and tap OK.

 6. The footnote icon now appears inline.
 Tap the check mark to save the changes.